 The need for a data warehouse becomes crucial when an organization has a high level of data diversity and analytical requirements and want to make better decisions in less time.
 In this scenario, the data warehouse will do the analytic work based on the best data available to ensure decisions can be made faster.

-What Are the Key Characteristics of a Modern Data Warehouse?
+Key Characteristics of a Modern Data Warehouse?

 With the rise of cloud technology, data warehousing has undergone many changes over the past ten years to provide inbuilt scalability, high availability, performance, and flexibility.